 He also helped support NASA’s Heliophysics Division by providing communications, technical and administrative support.
 The division studies the sun’s extended environment, including magnetic storms, space weather, and solar eclipses.

 From 1996 to 2013, Stehr had a series of academic roles at the University of Maryland, College Park.
-Among other things, he recruited and advised the first 50 atmospheric science undergraduate majors, helped launch the atmospheric science major, modeled local air pollution, and led and upgraded the university’s airborne atmospheric research program.
+Among other things, he recruited and advised the first 50 atmospheric science undergraduate majors, helped launch the atmospheric science major, modeled local air quality, and led and upgraded the university’s airborne atmospheric research program.
 He also served as an expert witness, advocated for science on Capitol Hill, and worked as a science communicator―including for three National Geographic Channel television specials.

 Stehr studied physics at the University of Michigan (B.S.
 1989), where he wrote his undergraduate thesis on distilling sodium-22 as a positron source.
 But at the University of Minnesota (PhD 1995), he set aside work on fundamental particles to study atmospheric science, something he calls “more socially and Earth-preservation relevant.”